dapr/python-sdk/examples/demo_actor/README.md

 $ docker push [docker registry]/demo_actor:latest
 ```

+> For example, [docker registry] is docker hub account.

 2. Follow [these steps](https://github.com/dapr/docs/blob/master/howto/configure-redis/README.md) to create a Redis store.

 3. Once your store is created, add the keys to the `redis.yaml` file in the `deploy` directory.